 What You Need

-- Titanium Drill Bits: titanium is super-tough and can resist heat better.
+- Titanium Drill Bits: Titanium is extremely durable and has high heat resistance.

-- Screwdriver: to reattach any elements with gutter screws.
+- Screwdriver: In case you need to reattach any parts with gutter screws.

-- A Hammer: just in case the rivet is being stubborn.
+- A Hammer: You might need to knock the rivet loose if it is stubborn.

-- A Punch: to insert in the hole if the rivet refuses to come out.
+- A Punch: You might need to insert this into the hole if the rivet won’t move.

 How To Remove Rivets with a Drill Bit

 If a couple of rivets have already failed, there is a good chance that any nearby rivets will also break soon.
 Before you start drilling, it is worth taking the time to locate any rivets that might need to be removed.

 Pop rivets can be found in gutters, gutter straps, and any other thin sheet metal used in home construction.
 If you want to remove a gutter or downpipe, you will need to remove every rivet.